karinanikolova/karinanikolova/README.md

 ## 🌱 Currently Exploring

-- Finishing programming courses
-- Learning and filling in the gaps with HTML and CSS
-- Learning Full Stack Web Development
-- Seeking a new project idea
+- Working on a new web project
+- Trying to fill in the gaps and achieve deeper knowledge of programming, frameworks, APIs, web protocols, code readability, and clean code principles
+- Learning full stack web development

  ## 🏆 Achievements